Weeks-UNC/ShapeJumper_V1/README.md

 ## Output Description

 **Deletion Text File**
-The final output from succesful execution of ShapeJumper will be stored in a text file ending in `_Merged_ProcessedDeletions.txt` and starting with the name of the crosslinked sample.
+The final output from succesful execution of ShapeJumper will be stored in a text file ending in `_ProcessedDeletions.txt` and starting with the name of the crosslinked sample.
 Deletions in this file have been fully processed: Rates have been normalized and subtracted by control deletion rates.
 Ambiguous deletions and and those with inserts in the deletion longer than 10 nucleotides have been removed.
 Exact edge matching at deletion sites has been enforced.
 The 5' deletion start sites have been shifted 2 nucleotides downstream.
 If selected, numbering has been adjusted for to account for structure cassettes.

 EXAMPLE OUTPUT: